av-gowtham/identitymark.io/README.md

 # Identitymark.io

 This project is a web page for Identitymark.io, built using React and Vite.
-The webpage showcases recent customer designs and provides users with a seamless interface to explore various branding options.
+The webpage showcases recent customer designs, provides current weather details through the OpenWeatherMap API, and includes some animations for enhanced user experience.

 ## Table of Contents